 No Gift Policy

 In accordance with Regent Rules and Regulations and the UTA Standards of Conduct, the College of Nursing and Health Innovation has a “no gift” policy.
-A donation to one of the UTA College of Nursing and Health Innovation.
+A donation to one of the UTA College of Nursing and Health Innovation can be made in the faculty member's name.